nurbilu/chat_game_proj/General_fixs_&_errors.md

    1.a. match the visual effect of rest of the website to as homepage , login and register (done?)
    1.b. finish card tables design (almost done)
    1.c. finish total lib design (almost done)
+   1.d. fix register picture upload (done)

    2.a. change /adjust /fix /add toasts messages in all components (almost done) 2.b. add popover/tooltip to all buttons required for the user to know what will be the action of the button (?check if needed more (almost done))
-   2.c. fix popover titles color to be black () : about , create character - lib-search , edit profile ,
-   2.d. add placeholder to all input fields in register / add popover to all input fields in register ()
+   2.c. keep unity of desisgn for all navbar in app () - all navbar are the same but to the character create component ()

-2.5 fix lib - search displayment design subcards dispalayment () 3.a. adjust dice roller desisgn (half done)
+   2.5. fix lib - search displayment design subcards dispalayment ()

+   3.a. adjust dice roller desisgn (almost done)
-   3.b. adjust the login modal design (done)
-   3.c. add border for header of chat bot ()
+   3.b. fix / insure refresh token is working as expected with the login Modal as login component () 3.c. add border for header of chat bot ()

-   4.optional: to modify login - if not either remove or modify to something else()
+   3.d. adjsut nav to profile button in chat to be positioned or hover over ()

+   4.fix login component to create a div for the login form to look as all other components using the same format ()
    - add google login (optional)
    - add facebook login (optional)
    - add twitter login (optional)

    4.b. fix docker hub GUI ()

-   5. maybe need one terminal command to run all the flask apps for docker () make all impelment of server from one terminal command - currnet different frameworks in different terminals - not good - need to be one command to run all frameworks from one folder as blueprints and run all in one command ()
+   5. maybe need one terminal command to run all the flask apps for docker (? maybe its not needed? ) make all impelment of server from one terminal command - currnet different frameworks in different terminals - not good - need to be one command to run all frameworks from one folder as blueprints and run all in one command ( maybe its not needed?)

    6.a. add more visual effects to the website ()

+questionable tasks:
    6.b. clean data in DB collections - remove all url strings from the data , to make it more human understandable and not full of links (maybe undoable in short term - necessary ?)
 ###keep one before last :

    7.a. make django framework more efficient - too many debug messages and many calls to each endpoints (?)()